 Research has also linked emotional exhaustion to noise sensitivity, particularly in women, which may contribute to the link between irritability and depression.
 Specifically, studies found that women with a high level of emotional exhaustion were more sensitive to sound after artificially induced stress than those who were not exhausted.
 Some women experienced hearing sound at 60 decibels — the level of a normal conversation — as a noise so loud that it was uncomfortable to them.
 Men in the study experienced a similar reaction, but it was not statistically significant.

 6. Brain Fog:

-Depression can cause a range of cognitive symptoms, most of which interfere with memory, processing speed, attention and executive functioning, that people commonly refer to as brain fog.
+Depression can cause a range of cognitive symptoms, most of which interfere with memory, processing speed, attention, and executive functioning, that people commonly refer to as brain fog.
 Depression may also make people more likely to think and interpret information negatively, which can result in low-self esteem, harmful self-talk, frustration, and a negative perspective.

-Early signs of depression relapse may including losing focus when giving or receiving directions, experiencing more misunderstandings at home, work, or school, missing information from written instructions or a lack of enjoyment when reading for pleasure, losing your way when driving because of distractive thoughts, or forgetting details and new information.
+Early signs of depression relapse may include losing focus when giving or receiving directions, experiencing more misunderstandings at home, work, or school, missing information from written instructions or a lack of enjoyment when reading for pleasure, losing your way when driving because of distractive thoughts, or forgetting details and new information.
 Other symptoms of brain fog can include:

 - Changes in attention span

 - Disorganized thinking or task handling